alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

+`IO<T>` lets you compose effectful computations without performing them immediately.

 Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
-These observable interactions are effects.
+These observable interactions are called effects.
 A pure function, by contrast, returns the same result for the same inputs and changes nothing outside itself.

-Pure functions compose smoothly because they can be recomputed, delayed, repeated, or discarded without changing their meaning.
-Effectful functions cannot always be treated this way.
-Order, timing, repetition, delays, and retries may matter, and some effects cannot be undone.
-A request may require rate limiting, a retry may affect later work, and an email should not be sent twice by accident.
-Even if a result is discarded, the world may already have changed.
+Pure functions usually compose smoothly because you can recompute, delay, repeat, or discard them freely.
+Effectful functions are different.
+Order, timing, delays, retries, and repetition can matter, and some effects cannot simply be undone.
+A request may need rate limiting, a retry may affect later work, and an email should not be sent twice by accident.

-This creates a conflict: `List.Map`, `Maybe.Map`, and `Result.Map` each impose their own rule for invoking the supplied function.
-That works for pure code but may be the wrong execution policy for effects, and we do not want a special list, maybe, or result type for every possible policy.
+That is where the trouble starts. `List.Map`, `Maybe.Map`, and `Result.Map` already come with their own rule for when the supplied function runs.
+That is fine for pure code, but it can be the wrong execution policy for an effectful operation.

-`IO<T>` separates composition from execution.
-Instead of performing an effect immediately, a function returns a suspended computation.
-Other abstractions can compose it, while explicit combinators determine how the work runs before the final program is executed at the application boundary.
+Once you hand an ordinary function to one of those abstractions, it is still ready to be run under that abstraction's rules.
+A plain deferred function does not fully solve that problem. `IO<T>` changes the contract: instead of returning `T`, the function returns a suspended effectful computation or recipe.
+Other abstractions can compose that value first, and later combinators - including traversal and the final `Run()` boundary - can decide how the larger program executes.

 As before, these small teaching models show how `Pure`, `Map`, and `FlatMap` interact with effects; they are not replacements for .NET collections, LINQ, `Task`, or ordinary procedural code.